Black Friday Code: DIGEST35

 Now let me fill in the details:

 Phase 1: Before starting a low histamine diet, consider your current dietary pattern.
-If it could use some work, you may consider starting with a whole-foods diet free of common allergens and food additives—the Paleo diet or a low FODMAP diet are great first options.
+If it could use some work, you may consider starting with a whole-foods diet free of common allergens and food additives—a Paleo diet or a low FODMAP diet are our go-to’s.

-If you consistently follow a whole-food diet and still have histamine intolerance symptoms, you can move on to phase two and adapt your foundational dietary pattern to be low histamine.
+When clients consistently follow a whole-food diet but still have histamine intolerance symptoms, we typically move on to phase two and adapt their foundational dietary pattern to be low histamine.

 Phase 2: Consider removing high-histamine foods (like aged cheeses, salami, and sauerkraut), histamine-liberating foods (like citrus fruits and chocolate), and foods that block the action of the DAO enzyme (like mackerel and alcohol) from your diet for approximately three weeks.
-During this time, you may want to be mindful of how you cook your food—a 2017 study found frying and grilling increased histamine levels in foods whereas boiling either didn’t change histamine levels or decreased histamine [27].
+During this time, it’s good to be mindful of how you cook your food—a 2017 study found frying and grilling increased histamine levels in foods, whereas boiling either didn’t change histamine levels or decreased histamine 22.

 can histamine intolerance be cured - Histamine Rich Foods

-If you follow a low histamine diet for three weeks and your symptoms aren’t improved, histamine is likely not a part of your symptom picture and there’s no reason to continue with a low histamine diet.
-If you’re feeling better after three weeks, it’s time to start reintroducing eliminated foods.
+If you follow a low histamine diet for three weeks without symptoms improving, histamine is likely not a part of your symptom picture.
+In that case, there’s no reason to continue with a low histamine diet.
+If you’re feeling better after three weeks on the diet, it’s time to consider reintroducing eliminated foods.

-Phase 3: Reintroduce histamine-rich foods one at a time to test for a reaction—it may be helpful to use a food diary to track your reactions when you’re finding what works best for you.
-Consider starting with the foods you miss the most, and remember that histamine intolerance is a result of the overall load of histamine foods.
-The goal we’re aiming for is for you to find your ideal threshold—eating only as much histamine as you can tolerate is a key to remaining symptom-free.
+Phase 3: Now it’s time to reintroduce histamine-rich foods one at a time to test for a reaction—it may be helpful to use a food diary to track food reactions when you’re finding what works best for you.
+We have people start with the foods they miss the most, and remember that histamine intolerance is a result of the overall load of histamine foods.
+The goal is to find your ideal threshold—eating only as much histamine as you can tolerate is a key to remaining symptom-free.

-Phase 4: Continue to avoid the quantity of histamine foods that trigger symptoms while you’re working to resolve the root causes of your histamine intolerance.
+Phase 4: The last step is to continue to avoid the quantity of high-histamine foods that trigger symptoms while you’re working to resolve the root causes of your histamine intolerance.

-This may seem like a complicated process but we’ve taught many clients with histamine intolerance symptoms how to manage their symptoms with diet and other gut health treatments.
+This may seem like a complicated process but we’ve taught many clients how to manage their histamine intolerance symptoms with diet and other gut health treatments.
 Many of them eventually reintroduce higher-histamine foods and tolerate them well—so there is hope!

-If you go through the elimination diet process and your symptoms are well-controlled that’s great!
-If you still have some lingering symptoms, consider moving on to step two.
+If they go through the elimination diet process and their symptoms are well-controlled that’s great!
+If they still have some lingering symptoms, we move on to step two.

 Step Two: Supplements for Histamine Intolerance Symptoms

-Diet is unquestionably the most impactful strategy we use in the clinic for our clients with histamine intolerance symptoms.
+Diet is unquestionably the most impactful strategy we use for our clients with histamine intolerance symptoms.
 But there are some supplements to consider if the elimination diet process doesn’t get someone where they want to be symptom-wise.

 Probiotics for Histamine Intolerance Symptoms

 We don’t yet have solid evidence, but research indirectly suggests that probiotics can be used to treat histamine intolerance.
-Our experience with clients in the clinic confirms that probiotics help to improve histamine intolerance symptoms.
+Our experience with clients confirms that probiotics help to improve histamine intolerance symptoms.

 Because controversy exists when it comes to using probiotics for histamine intolerance, I want to share why we choose to have our clients trial them: